Goal Inference from Open-Ended Dialog: Introduction

 \section{Introduction}

 AI agents and robots must quickly learn and carry out many different user tasks in real-time.
-For example, a home robot assistant may need to adapt to various household preferences and routines.
 Imagine a scenario where your robot assistant is tasked with gathering ingredients to bake a cake for you.
 Depending on who you are, you may want different ingredients.
 If you only want a basic cake, your ideal recipe is eggs, milk, sugar, and flour.
 However, if you are allergic to gluten, you would want gluten-free flour.
 If you prefer strawberry cake, then you would want to get strawberries.
 Every human has a different set of preferences.
 This level of variation is challenging, if not impossible, for system designers to anticipate in advance.
-In order for agents/robots to perform or assist with tasks for humans, they must first be able to learn the preferences of the humans that they are trying to help.
+In order for agents/robots to perform or assist with tasks for humans, they must a) be able to learn the preferences of the humans that they are trying to help and b) be able to accommodate learning these preferences over multi-rounded dialog with the humans.

+\textbf{In this thesis, we argue that for embodied agents that deal with open-ended dialog during task assistance:} \textbf{\begin{enumerate} \item AI Agents should extract goals from conversations in the form of Natural Language (NL) to be better at capturing human preferences as it is intuitive for humans to communicate their preferences on tasks to agents through natural language. \item AI Agents should quantify/maintain uncertainty about these goals to ensure that actions are being taken according to goals that the agent is extremely certain about. \end{enumerate}}

-To address this challenge, we propose a new method \textbf{GOOD} (\textbf{G}oals f\textbf{O}r \textbf{O}pen-ended \textbf{D}ialogue) that combines the best parts of offline and online approaches.
+We present a new method \textbf{GOOD} (\textbf{G}oals f\textbf{O}r \textbf{O}pen-ended \textbf{D}ialogue) that combines the best parts of offline and online approaches.
 It uses Large Language Models (LLMs) to infer natural language representations of user goals.
 This allows our method to represent a flexible, open-ended set of possible goals during an online interaction.
 As a result, the method combines the flexibility and representation power of offline preference tuning methods~\cite{ouyang2022training, stiennon2020learning} with the data efficiency and uncertainty quantification of online methods that learn rewards based on a set of engineered features~\cite{biyik2018batch, jain2015learning}.

 This allows our method to represent uncertainty over goals that may not have been explicitly engineered or anticipated in advance.
 In order to learn goals efficiently, we use natural language dialog with the user instead of, e.g., best-of-k comparisons present in \cite{rafailov2024direct, yuan2023rrhf, kuleshov2023active, handa2024bayesian}.